 Hi!
 We may earn money from the companies mentioned in this post.
 Thank you :)

-Home based jobs in the UK are extremely popular.
+Home based jobs are extremely popular.
 In 2015, 4.2 million of us across all industries worked from home and it’s predicted that by 2020, a huge HALF of us will be working remotely from the comfort of our own homes (source).

 If you’re looking for one of these type of jobs, we can help:

 More and more employees now regularly work away from the office, which is amazing news if you’re looking to either get a side job to bring in some extra cash, or take the plunge fully and work from home full time.

 Work From Home Jobs For Mums, Dads, Students or anyone else looking for weekend jobs at home, inputting data jobs, offline data entry jobs in the UK, or word-processing jobs from home

 Working from home appeals to so many people for so many different reasons.
 Maybe you want to:

 - Travel and be able to work as you visit different places